hanhuark/MEEG-54403/tutorial_ii_classification/README.md

 0 & 0 & 0\\
 -1 & -2 & -1 \end{bmatrix}$$

 Now if we pass these kernels over the image using convolution and fill out the new values we will get the following images.
-Notice how each one emphasize the edges horizontally and vertically.
+Notice how each they emphasize the edges horizontally and vertically respectively.
 This kernel is used to create new versions of the same image that highlight specific features.

 <img src="edge.png" alt="edgedetection" style="width:70%;">

-This process is what CNN's are doing.
-However, we do not have defined kernels as we don't know what features we are looking for.
-So we set those with trainable parameters.
+What happens if you don't know what kernel to use for highlighting specific features or if you don't know what features are important for your application?
+This brings us to Convolutional Neural Networks.
+What we just walked through is the process used in CNN's however, they do not use predefined kernels.
+Instead a size is chosen and initalized with trainable weights.
 That way the neural network and determine kernels that will result in the best model performance.